cgeyskens/phd/image-analysis/in-vitro-synapse-counting/README.md

 a.
 Open an image manually.

 b.
-Run `macro_z-stack_split_grey.ijm`; it will split the channels, max project, set LUT to grey and delete the original image.
+Run `01_macro_z-stack_split_grey.ijm`; it will split the channels, max project, set LUT to grey and delete the original image.

 c.
 Manually find the best threshold (`Image/Adjust/Threshold) for each channel & note it in an excel sheet.
 Close this image.